 There is a strong tradition of research among the residents at the University of Virginia.
 Residents spend one to three years working in a basic or clinical science laboratory.
 Some even seize the opportunity to receive a Masters in Public Health or Clinical Sciences during this time.

 Resident research can only thrive with appropriate mentorship.
 The faculty of the University of Virginia Department of Surgery are committed to research in their own careers as well as to helping residents develop as surgeon-scientists.

 Categorical residents are required to submit a research proposal in the winter and present their topic during Resident Research Day in April as a poster or an oral presentation.
-Pre-existing work is acceptable, but novel research created for research day also is encouraged.
-This frequently results in work being presented and published in other forums including presentations at local, regional, or national meetings and publication in peer reviewed journals.
+Pre-existing work is acceptable, but we also encourage novel research created for research day.
+Resident’s often have further opportunities to present and publish their work in other forums including presentations at local, regional, or national meetings and publication in peer reviewed journals.

-Submission of research primarily for presentation at professional society meetings also is encouraged.
+We also encourage residents to submit their research primarily for presentation at professional society meetings.
 When a resident working with a surgery faculty mentor succeeds in getting an abstract accepted for presentation at a meeting, the resident is given the opportunity to travel to that meeting, present the work, and expenses related to this are covered.

 Improved accuracy and efficiency of the clinical and radiographic workup of diseases of the thyroid, parathyroid, adrenal and pancreas.
 Results of surgical treatment for diseases of the endocrine system.
 Effective, efficient and safe training of surgery residents and medical students including the role of simulation.

 Clinical outcomes research aimed at improving healthcare delivery and outcomes among patients with hepatopancreatobiliary diseases | Access to Care | Clinical Trials | Translational Research | Intervention Studies